dougsweetser/Q/docs/Blogs/Bet_against_Lubos/bet_against_Lubos.md

 ![](quaternion_squared.png)

-The fact that the original poster ignored thre three imaginary terms is interesting.
+The fact that the original poster ignored the three imaginary terms is interesting.
 It shows the bias of talking about what is familiar, ignoring the strange.
 The Lorentz invariant interval of special relativity is familiar.
 The terms I call space-times-time - (2tx, 2ty, 2tz) - are not.

-The top voted reply by Peter Morgan was a suggestion to go study Clifford algebas, reading what John Baez has written about often on SPR and kept on his web site.
+The top voted reply by Peter Morgan was a suggestion to go study Clifford algebras, reading what John Baez has written about often on SPR and kept on his web site.
 Further study is always a good thing, but why not stay focused on the question at hand?